25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Scuba dive in the Sea of Cortez

-The sea of Cortez has been named the world’s Aquarium by Jacque Custeau for a reason.
-Loreto Bay National Marine Park only is home to 891 fish species, including 90 endemic fishes, a third of the world’s cetacean species (found in the Gulf of California/Sea of Cortez), and 695 vascular plant species, more than in any marine and insular property on the World Heritage List.
-Cabo Pulmo also has one of the richest
+The Sea of Cortez has been named the world’s Aquarium by Jacques Cousteau for a reason.
+Loreto Bay National Marine Park is home to 891 fish species, including 90 endemic fish species, a third of the world’s cetacean species (found in the Gulf of California/Sea of Cortez), and 695 vascular plant species, more than in any marine and insular property on the World Heritage List.
+Cabo Pulmo also has one of the richest.

 Right in front of LosCabos’s coasts, the Sea of Cortez meets the ocean which makes it a unique location where many marine mammals and other animals entering the area will pass by.